stonepros/stone/doc/rbd/rados-rbd-cmds.rst

 the ``rbd`` command, see `RBD – Manage RADOS Block Device (RBD) Images`_ for details.

-.. important:: To use Ceph Block Device commands, you must have access to a running Ceph cluster.
+.. important:: To use Stone Block Device commands, you must have access to a running Stone cluster.

 Create a Block Device Pool
 ==========================